mhahsler/CS7320-AI/README.md

 From now on, use `docker ps -a` to list containers and their container id, `docker stop <container id>` and `docker start <container id>` to stop and start the container
 (do not use `run` again because it will create a new container), or
 * install Python, Jupyter Notebook and the needed packages (e.g., via [Anaconda](https://www.anaconda.com/)), or
-* use a service like the [Google Colab](https://colab.research.google.com/github/mhahsler/CS7320-AI/blob/master/) environment (there are some limitations and you will have to copy some needed files to Google Drive).
+* use a service like the [Google Colab](https://colab.research.google.com/github/mhahsler/CS7320-AI/blob/master/) environment (there are some limitations and you will have to copy some needed files to Google Drive) or [Binder](https://mybinder.org/v2/gh/mhahsler/CS7320-AI/HEAD).

 ## Learning Python and Jupyer Notebook